iLVL-Key/FFXI/addons/Helper/create_your_own_helper.md

 # Custom Sounds
 The Custom Sound system is fairly flexible, so there are varying ways you can decide to make sounds clips.
+Some sounds have been grouped, and the Generic sound will played if one of the Specifics is not present.
+This means if you do all of the Specifics in a group, you do not need to do the Generic.
+Conversely, you can also only do the Generic and it will be used in place of the Specifics for that group.
-- A sound file for each (the "Specifics" below, 16 total)
+- A sound file for each, doing the Specific and not the Generics (31 total).
-- A sound file for only the categories (the "Generics" below, 8 total)
+- A sound file for each, but only the Generics for the groups (23 total).
+- A sound file for the Generics, and a single sound file for the rest (5 total).
-- A singe sound file (notification) that gets used for everything.
+- A singe sound file (notification.wav) that gets used for everything.

 The addon uses a hierarchy to decide which sound to play when a notification/alert happens.
-Note that if you do not supply any sound files (or only some) for your Helper, it will still use the default sounds.
+Note that if you do not supply any sound files for your Helper, it will still use the default sounds.

 ("player" here means the addon user, "member" is anyone not the player.)
 ## Notification